Pressure dependence of magnetron sputtering: 2D-RZ particle-in-cell and 1D fluid modeling: PIC Simulation Results

-Although varying $C_r$ strongly affected the recapture rate as anticipated, we found that it remarkably did not affect the plasma outside of the sheath.
-This is evidenced by the nearly identical potential and density lineouts for $z>5$ mm in Fig.~\ref{fig:lineoutRefl}(b) and~\ref{fig:lineoutRefl}(d).
+Although varying $C_{\rm r}$ strongly affected the recapture rate as anticipated, we found that it remarkably did not affect the plasma outside of the sheath.
+This is evidenced by the nearly identical potential and density lineouts for $z>1$ mm in Fig.~\ref{fig:lineoutRefl}(b) and~\ref{fig:lineoutRefl}(d).
 This result has important consequences for modeling the discharge, namely that the plasma parameters in the presheath and bulk can be robustly determined even without accurate boundary conditions for the cathode surface.

-This reflection sweep taken together with the pressure sweep in Sec.~\ref{sec:pressure} demonstrates that the decrease in voltage with increasing pressure is not due to recapture.
-The monotonic decline in voltage with increasing pressure was due to decreasing presheath voltage (see Fig.~\ref{fig:vsvp}), which we have shown is largely independent of recapture.
-Furthermore, while reducing recapture via $C_r$ decreased the sheath voltage, reducing recapture by increasing pressure (Sec. \ref{sec:pressure}) had the opposite effect on sheath voltage.
+This reflection sweep taken together with the pressure sweep in Sec.~\ref{sec:pressure} indicates that the decrease in voltage with increasing pressure is not due to recapture as past studies proposed.\cite{thornton1978magnetron,buyle2003simplified,depla2006discharge,depla2009magnetron,ryabinkin2021structure} Figure~\ref{fig:vsvp} shows that the monotonic decline in voltage with increasing pressure is a reflection of the decreasing presheath voltage.
+Figure~\ref{fig:lineoutRefl} shows that the presheath is insensitive to large variations in $C_{\rm r}$ and recapture.
+Therefore, it is unlikely that the decrease in $V$ with increasing pressure is due to the decrease in recapture with increasing pressure.
+Furthermore, while reducing recapture via $C_{\rm r}$ decreases the sheath voltage, reducing recapture by increasing pressure (Sec. \ref{sec:pressure}) has the opposite effect on sheath voltage.
 This shows that the sheath is more strongly affected by the pressure dependence of the presheath than by the pressure dependence of recapture.
-In the next section, we develop an explanation of V-P that focuses on the influence of pressure on particle balance in the presheath.
+Studies of rf magnetron sputtering have shown that CSEs energized by the sheath play an \emph{auxiliary} role to the dominant presheath energization mechanisms.\cite{eremin2023electron,zheng2021electron} This appears to be the case for the DCMS discharge modeled here.
+In the next section, we develop an explanation of $V$-$p$ that focuses on the influence of pressure on particle balance in the presheath.